* Murdoch declares war on “enemies”

 On Thursday, it appeared that Murdoch had had enough of apologising.
 “Enemies many different agendas, but worst old toffs and right wingers who still want last century’s status quo with their monopolies,” he tweeted.

-For an avowed republican such as Murdoch, describing someone as an upper class “toff” is a damning insult - although he is now seen by many in Britain as part of the establishment, thanks to his business interests and ties to politicians.
+For an avowed republican such as Murdoch, describing someone as an upper class “toff” is a damning insult - although he is now seen by many in Britain as part of the establishment.

 The BBC has a long history of ideological clashes with BSkyB, which is 39 percent owned by News Corp, and both Rupert and his son James Murdoch have publicly attacked the British public service broadcaster over the years.